For a More Meaningful Holiday, Start Thinking Differently

 And we encourage our kids to wish for things.
 Probably most of them want tangible items – things to play with, wear, read, or craft.
 Others hope for something extraordinary, such as snow at their home in San Francisco, or the unexpected return of a parent who's deployed overseas.

-To take steps toward a simpler holiday [detailed in another chapter of the book] place the focus on fun activities your family can enjoy together, set healthier expectations for gifts, choose quality over quantity, and stop looking for things to want.
+To take steps toward a simpler holiday, place the focus on fun activities your family can enjoy together, set healthier expectations for gifts, choose quality over quantity, and stop looking for things to want.

 But maybe you've done all of that, and want to go a bit deeper.
 It's time to ask a different question.